stereolabs/zed-ros2-examples/tools/benchmark/zed_benchmark/README.md

 ## Multi-camera launch

-The `zed_test_ipc.launch.py` launch file starts a multi-camera setup and one benchmark node per camera (in IPC composition or as separate processes):
+The `zed_test_ipc.launch.py` launch file starts a multi-camera setup and one benchmark node per camera (composed in the camera container, or as separate processes):

 ``` bash
 $ ros2 launch zed_topic_benchmark zed_test_ipc.launch.py \